ckxng/invisible-sun-text-processor/README.md

 ### 07-ephemera.txt
 #### ANANYM
 There is an extra blank line after the title of ANANYM.
 Remove this blank line.

 #### SWAN'S SOUL
+Most of the comments come after the color, which is always single-line.
+However, SWAN'S SOUL does not because it also has a depletion.
+This creates an exception which causes complications when parsing.

 Change the text:

     Color: Indigo